 - Toffee bits: Roll the chocolate-coated cashews in toffee bits for extra crunch and flavor.

-- Coconut coating: After dipping in chocolate, roll the cashews in shredded coconut.
+- Coconut coating: Roll the cashews in shredded coconut after dipping them in chocolate.

 - Espresso powder: Mix a little espresso powder into the melted chocolate for a coffee-flavored treat.

 - Matcha powder: Dust the chocolate-covered cashews with matcha powder for a unique, earthy flavor.

 - Citrus zest: Add lemon or orange zest to the chocolate mix for a citrusy kick.